Major League Baseball on television in the 1990s: 1996

 For its first year of coverage in 1996, Fox used the scoring bug on their Major League Baseball telecasts.
 Within two years, the bug would be expanded to all sports telecasts on Fox and other networks.
 The first scoring bug was a translucent parallelogram with red borders on the left and right.
 The Fox logo and inning were on the left side, with the score on the right side.
 The count and number of outs were underneath.
 A diamond would be displayed around the bug only when runners were on base.
 An occupied base was represented by a red dot.

-As previously mentioned, despite of the failure of The Baseball Network, NBC decided to retain its relationship with Major League Baseball, but on a far more restricted basis.
+As previously mentioned, despite the failure of The Baseball Network, NBC decided to retain its relationship with Major League Baseball, but on a far more restricted basis.
 Under the five-year deal signed on November 7, 1995 (running from the 1996 to 2000 seasons) for a total of approximately $400 million, NBC did not televise any regular season games.
 Instead, NBC only handled the All-Star Game, three Division Series games (on Tuesday, Friday and Saturday nights), and the American League Championship Series in even-numbered years and the World Series, three Division Series games (also on Tuesday, Friday and Saturday nights) and the National League Championship Series in odd-numbered years.
 Fox, which assumed ABC's portion of the league broadcast television rights, gained the rights to the Saturday Game of the Week during the regular season, in addition to alternating rights to the All-Star Game, League Championship Series (the ALCS in odd-numbered years and the NLCS in even-numbered years), Division Series and the World Series.

 From 1996-2000, NBC aired LDS games on Tuesday/Friday/Saturday nights.
 Fox aired LDS games on Wednesday/Thursday nights, Saturdays in the late afternoon, plus Sunday/Monday nights (if necessary).
 Meanwhile, ESPN carried many afternoon LDS contests.
 At this point, all playoff games were nationally televised (mostly in unopposed timeslots).

 Also around this particular period, NBC adapted composer Randy Edelman's theme from the short-lived Fox series The Adventures of Brisco County, Jr. as the main theme music for its baseball telecasts.
 However, NBC used Edelman's "Emotions Run High" from the film The Big Green as the theme for the network's coverage of the 1996 All-Star Game.

-From 1996 to 2002, and since 2010-2014, MLB International broadcasts the League Championship Series alternately, with the American League Championship Series in even-numbered years and the National League Championship Series in odd-numbered years.
+From 1996 to 2002, and since 2010–2014, MLB International broadcasts the League Championship Series alternately, with the American League Championship Series in even-numbered years and the National League Championship Series in odd-numbered years.

 All World Series games from 1981 to 1996 were televised in Canada on CTV, using the feed from the US network broadcaster.